-This year iESE celebrated 11 years of the Public Sector Transformation Awards, and the event shall be as glamourous as ever.
-Every year we receive hundreds of nominations from local authorities across the UK to achieve Gold, Silver or Bronze in each category of these Awards, which will be held on 4th March 2020.
+Next year iESE is celebrating 12 years of the Public Sector Transformation Awards, and the event shall be as glamourous as ever.
+Every year we receive hundreds of nominations from local authorities across the UK to achieve Gold, Silver or Bronze in each category of these Awards, which will be held in March 2020.
 The awards ceremony is sponsored so that no public money is spent on the event and each winner is provided with free places in recognition of their efforts in improving their local areas.

 This year our awards ceremony was LIVE STREAMED on our Facebook page - which is available to view for those who wish to watch the event.

-These awards will be presented to a Council, a Fire Service and a Police Service deemed outstanding in transforming the delivery of its services.
+These awards will be presented to a Council, a Fire Service, a Police Service and an Ambulance Service deemed outstanding in transforming the delivery of its services.
 The winners will be announced on Wednesday 4th March during the awards ceremony.